philips-labs/terraform-aws-github-runner/modules/webhook/README.md

 This module creates an API gateway endpoint and lambda function to handle GitHub App webhook events.

-## Usages

-Usage examples are available in the root module.
-By default the root module will assume local zip files containing the lambda distribution are available.
-See the [download lambda module](../download-lambda/README.md) for more information.

 ## Lambda Function

 The Lambda function is written in [TypeScript](https://www.typescriptlang.org/) and requires Node 12.x and yarn.
 Sources are located in [./lambdas/webhook].